RUGSoftEng/2018-Hestia-Web/docs/architecture/HestiaWeb_architecture.md

 ## Introduction
 The Hestia Home Automation System, developed by the clients, aims to make home automation simple again.
 The local server infrastructure that facilitates communication and control of the various peripherals in one's home has already been implemented by the clients.
 In addition to this local server, an Android application has been pre-made by the client and is available for reference.
 As it stands users of Hestia are unable to access their home servers from outside of their local network.
 This, coupled with the lack of client side interfacing, limits the ease of use and widespread adoption of the Hestia system.
 To improve on this, we will develop a web based interface for Hestia.
 There are two main systems under consideration: the front-end (the user interface which the client interacts through a browser), and the back-end (which serves as a middleman between local Hestia servers and the front-end).
-This document describes the functionality of these systems, their interaction, and our  behind their underlying design choices.
+This document describes the functionality of these systems, their interaction, and our motivation behind their underlying design choices.
 ### Overview
 Our goal for this project is to create a web interface for Hestia.
 This web interface, which is hosted on a central server, should allow users to log in and connect to their local Hestia servers.
 This allows users to interact with their home automation system remotely.